ml-archive/readme/Documentation/how-to-create-postman-collections.md

 To align how we work with Postman, this document was created.

+## How to setup a new workspace

+Each project at Nodes that contains an API should have a workspace.
+A workspace can hold internal API collections, external API collections and any test collections.
+The workspace should have the same name as the project on GitHub but without the framework suffix.
+See [this document](https://github.com/nodes-projects/readme/blob/master/general/new-repository.md) for more info on our repo naming convention (internal link).

+Remember when creating a workspace that it's created on the Nodes Team instead of your personal account.

+### Structure of a workspace

+Use collections within the workspace to group related endpoints.
+Normally we would have one collection for the API that the mobile applications will consume and then a number of extra collections based on the specifics of the project.
+These could be collections for external API's that the backend use or test collections.

 ## How to setup a new collection

 ### Creating a collection

-Each project at Nodes that contains an API should have a corresponding Postman collection.
-A collection can be considered as a project or simply a folder in Postman.
-The collection should have the same name as  the project on GitHub but without the framework suffix.
-See [this document](https://github.com/nodes-projects/readme/blob/master/general/new-repository.md) for more info on our repo naming convention (internal link).
+Collections are groups of endpoints and using them is a great way to keep a structure within your API project.
+Remember to create the relevant collections within the correct project-specific workspace (instead of the fallback "Team Workspace").

 ### Sharing a collection